- see also History for The Sand Bank

-In 2017 I started the long term project Concrete Aesthetics: From Universial Rights to Financial Post-Democracy inroled in a pratical PhD at the university of Copenhagen, The Danish Royale Art Academy and MIT (Art, Culture and Techonology (ACT), School of Architecture and Planning, Massachusetts I
+I started the long term project Concrete Aesthetics: From Universial Rights to Financial Post-Democracy inroled in a practice-based Artistic Research PhD at the Department of Arts and Cultural Studies, University of Copenhagen; The Institute of Art, Text and Research, The Royal Danish Academy of Fine Arts; and ACT (Art, Culture and Techonology), School of Architecture and Planning, Massachusetts Institute of Technology.

 Concrete is the most widely used building material in the world.
 Its production is negatively linked to climate change, and its aesthetic to financial speculation and the inequality of what Colin Crouch has termed the ‘post-democratic’ era.

 Once the concrete aesthetic spoke the language of progress, universal rights and a better society.
 Today, that disrupted political aesthetic demands cultural analysis, just as much as the carbon footprint and techno-fossils of concrete demand scientific attention.
 What does the aesthetic of concrete mean in a globalised world that regularly teeters at the edge of financial crisis and invites a certain environmental one?